 Removing Hard Milk

 If you have a milk stain that’s already dried, there’s still hope.
-It requires some patience, but it’s just as easy and affordable as tackling a fresh spill.
+It requires patience, but it’s just as easy and affordable as tackling a fresh spill.

 1. Pre-Treat the Stain